Discover

 Expand into Student Rentals

-Manchester is home to the UK’s second largest university: the University of Manchester, along with Manchester Metropolitan University.
-There are roughly 100,000 students living in Manchester during the academic year- including many international students.
+Manchester is home to two of the UK’s largest universities: the University of Manchester and Manchester Metropolitan University, with a combined student population of over 100,000 during the academic year—including a significant number of international students.

 Tap Into the Growing Short-Term Let Market